 Do you devote quality time to your spirit Do you have a place to go to sit in silence, meditate, write, pray, or practice your brand of contemplation?
 Do you make time for connecting with your being, and enjoying the sea of calm it can offer?
 What practices could you incorporate to embroider an oasis of contentment into your every day?

 What is the “Supra-Consciousness” (or Super Consciousness) aspect of our selves, which holds the visions and intuitions that emanate from our essence?
 How well do we know it?
 Do we allow ourselves to experience then freedom and lightness it offers?
 Do we channel some of its light and spaciousness into our daily affairs, our relationships, our vocations?
 Do we participate, in other words, in the Infinite Game?‘

-When: Once a month (the dates will be announced with two weeks notice).
+When: The first Saturday of each month.
 Important: Each workshop is a condensation of the Spanish-language course, which devotes four weekly meetings to each station.
 Thus, you will receive one month’s worth of practices and questions and ideas in one sitting, plus the video and notes to explore and delve deeper on your own.
-Although participating in all the different “stations” of the house is recommended,they can be taken separately.
+Although participating in all the different “stations” of the house is recommended, they can be taken separately.